OpenNFT/OpenNFT/docs/install_pycharm.rst

 Prerequisites
 -------------

-Firstly, the following software should be installed:
+The following software should be installed:

 * `Git <https://git-scm.com/downloads>`_: for installing SPM, Psychtoolbox and OpenNFT
 * PyCharm `Professional or Community <https://www.jetbrains.com/pycharm/download/>`_